nimajafari/Google.Chrome.Bookmarklets/README.md

 ### 6. Highlights all `<a>` tags on a page

 This bookmarklet visually highlights all anchor elements on a webpage by changing their background color to yellow, adding a blue border, and applying padding.
-It alerted the user before highlighting `<a>` tags and shows"Links highlighted on the page." if there is at least one `<a>` and shows "No anchor elements found on this page." if there is no `<a>` elements on the page.
+It alerts the user before highlighting `<a>` tags and shows"Links highlighted on the page." if there is at least one `<a>` and shows "No anchor elements found on this page." if there is no `<a>` elements on the page.

 ```javascript
 javascript: (function() {